LlamaMagic/RBtrust/README.md

 The RBtrust folder might not have been fully extracted or put in the correct place.

 Check your Plugins tab to see if the "Trust" plugin is listed and enable if it is.
-If the plugin isn't there, try closing RebornBuddy and cleanly [reinstalling](#installation) RBtrust.
+If the plugin isn't there, try closing RebornBuddy and cleanly [reinstalling][download] RBtrust.